AlkylHalide/SEC_Algorithm/README.md

 It represents the final stage of my Master of Engineering degree in Computer Science.
 My assignment was to implement the algorithm developed by my supervisor, Elad Michael Schiller, in TinyOS and test in different circumstances to determine its practical functionality, advantages, and limitations.

-The original paper can be found on the Gulliver Publications page. [gulliver](http://www.chalmers.se/hosted/gulliver-en/documents/publications "Gulliver Publications")
+The original paper can be found on the [Gulliver Publications page](http://www.chalmers.se/hosted/gulliver-en/documents/publications "Gulliver Publications").

-The direct link to the full text is available online through SpringerLink. [secpaper](http://link.springer.com/chapter/10.1007%2F978-3-642-33536-5_14)
+The direct link to the full text is available online through [Springer Link](http://link.springer.com/chapter/10.1007%2F978-3-642-33536-5_14).

 ----------------------------------------------------------------------

-### 1. Structure
+### Structure

 There are four main folders in which a version of the algorithm can be found.
 Each new version builds upon the previous one and adds functionality, as explained below.